 Chest press to fly

-This is really two exercises in one.
+The chest press to fly is really two exercises in one.
 The chest press part is a well-known movement but adding a fly to the end forms a two-phased rep that will fatigue the chest muscles even further.

 This is helpful if you don’t have any heavy weights at home and struggle to find something that challenges you.